 Installing an SEO plugin will help you fully optimize every page on your website for search engine performance.
 This allows you to have full control over the things Google users see when your website pops up in their results.

 Some of the most popular WordPress SEO plugins include Yoast SEO, All In One SEO Pack, and SEOPress.
-Using a plugin enables you to build keyword-rich content, modify meta descriptions, activate breadcrumbs, create XML sitemaps, and add schema markup.
+Using a plugin enables you to build keyword-rich content, modify meta descriptions, activate breadcrumbs, create XML sitemaps, create HTML sitemaps, and add schema markup.

 👉 If you’re starting out with WordPress, then we recommend using one of these SEO-friendly WordPress themes.